 The form at Annex C should be used and this confirms that the risks have been explained to the staff member.
 This form is to be signed as a declaration to confirm that they understand and accept the risk of working in a clinical environment unvaccinated.

-The [practice manager] will retain a copy of the declaration at Annex C and will refer to Regulation 12 (Safe Care and Treatment).
+The practice manager will retain a copy of the declaration at Annex C and will refer to Regulation 12 (Safe Care and Treatment).

 When the risk is to the service user or visitor